serverless/dashboard-plugin/README.md

 ### Log Collection

-For collection logs to the platform, you need to set some configuration in your serverless.yml
+For collection logs via Serverless Enterprise, you need to set some configuration in your serverless.yml

 ```yaml
 custom: